 Morning Or Night: When Should You Work Out?

 Early birds and night owls know a clear difference between morning and evening workouts.
 Early risers swear that getting in an early sweat energizes them for the rest of the day.
-The night owls, on the other hand, say their late-night workouts are more effective in building muscle and burning fat.
+On the other hand, the night owls say their late-night workouts are more effective in building muscle and burning fat.

 So who’s right?